 - Pupils should be made aware of what they should do if they are being bullied.
 The emphasis should be on empowering pupils to report any incidents to a trusted adult.
 If a pupil or someone else is the victim of bullying, they must speak to an adult as soon as possible.
-This person could be a parent/guardian, or a member of staff, or an Anti-bullying Ambassador at Sacred Heart High School. - Pupils can also report bullying via the year group e mail address available on the website and displayed on posters in form rooms.
+This person could be a parent/guardian, or a member of staff, or an Anti-bullying Ambassador at Sacred Heart High School. - Pupils can also report bullying via our yellow worry boxes which are checked daily by pastoral staff; and they can also approach student anti-bullying ambassadors in the library at set times as advertised on posters around school.